ROCm/HIP/docs/markdown/hip_kernel_language.md

 ### `__shared__`
 The `__shared__` keyword is supported.

 `extern __shared__` allows the host to dynamically allocate shared memory and is specified as a launch parameter.
-This feature is under development.
+HIP uses an alternate syntax based on the HIP_DYNAMIC_SHARED macro.

 ### `__managed__`
 Managed memory, including the `__managed__` keyword, are not supported in HIP.